kongjun18/nvim-config/README.md

 - [bear](https://github.com/rizsotto/Bear):                generate compile database for Makefile
 - axel:                a multi-threaded downloader

-I highly recommend Windows users to install cygwin which makes you use UNIX tools on Windows.
+I highly recommend Windows users to install cygwin which makes you use UNIX tools in Windows.

 Notes: